In this FDD Talk post, you’ll learn the following:

 - Net Change: +1

-- The information in the table below contains Gross Sales and same store sales information obtained from franchisees’ Profit and Loss Statements and is a historical financial performance representation for the franchised Teriyaki Shops that met the following criteria: (a) have been in operation for at least two years; (b) were larger than 1,350 square feet (which match the footprint required of new Teriyaki Shops); (c) were in traditional locations; and (d) that have had no change of ownership within the two-year period described (“Conditions”).
+- The information in the Gross Sales table below contains Gross Sales information obtained from franchisees’ Profit and Loss Statements and is a historical financial performance representation for the United States franchised Teriyaki Shops that met the following criteria: (a) have been in operation for at least two years; (b) were larger than 1,350 square feet (which match the footprint required of new Teriyaki Shops); (c) were in traditional locations; (d) that have had no change of ownership within the two-year period; and (e) are not for sale (“Conditions”).